When I told people I was heading to Malta last week, the most common answer was: “Sounds fabulous, but where’s Malta?”

 Curious to learn more?
 I’ll share more specific details about our trip in my Malta series over the next several weeks.

 We can help!
 Fresh from this trip, we have all kinds of important insider tidbits to share.
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.

 Editor’s Note: Ciao Bambino was invited on a media trip to experience and write about Malta.
 As always, our opinions are our own.
 Photos by Amie O’Shaughnessy.